 Timeline triggers allow you to control media playback automatically because they are executed without user control.
 For details about timeline triggers, see Create Interactive HTML5 Content with Events and Actions.

-Finally, you can use playback animation to control media playback automatically.
-Audio and video elements have the Playback property by default.
-Click the Add Playback button to add playback animation at the Playhead position.
+Finally, you can use playback animations to control media playback automatically.
+Click the Add Playback button to add a playback animation at the Playhead position.

 Select one of the following:

 - Start: Start the playback from the beginning.